andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="http://www.codeproject.com/Articles/771455/Diving-in-OOP" target="_blank">codeproject.com/Diving-in-OOP</a>

 #### Fiddles.io
-Offers sandbox environments for developers to play around with and modify live example code for all kinds of different languages.
+Offers sandbox environments for developers to play around with and modify live sample code for all kinds of languages.
 It's also easy to share or demonstrate solutions to problems.<br>
 <a href="https://fiddles.io" target="_blank">fiddles.io</a>

 #### OverAPI